 "Diameter at breast height" means the measurement of mature trees as measured at a height 4.5 feet above the mean ground level at the base of the tree.
-Trees existing on slopes are measured at the lowest point of ground at the base of the tree.
+Trees existing on slopes are measured from the ground level on the lower side of the tree.
 If a tree splits into multiple trunks below 4.5 feet above ground level, the measurement is taken at its most narrow point below the split.